2i2c-org/infrastructure/docs/howto/manage-alerts/index.md

 as the page is not firing, we are doing ok.

-Alerts should have a label named `page` that can be set to the pagerduty of whoever should be paged for that alert.
+Alerts should have a label named `page` that can be set to the pagerduty username of whoever should be paged for that alert.

 ## Configuration